Microsoft AI-102 Exam Questions

-What should you attach to the skillset?
+What should you add to the indexer?

 Explanation: